-An employee who has been hospitalized for any reason or who has undergone a surgical procedure is required to submit a statement from a licensed medical practitioner that indicates the employee is able to return to work, and the terms under which the employee is able to resume his/her duties.
-This is required if the employee is cleared to return to work on either a full-time or part-time basis.
+An employee who uses three (3) or more days of consecutive sick leave is required to submit a written statement issued by a licensed medical practitioner to substantiate the medical reason for the absence.
+An employee who has been hospitalized for any reason or who has undergone a surgical procedure is required to submit a physician's statement that indicates the employee is able to return to work.
+This is required if the employee is cleared to return to work on either a full-time or part-time basis; and the statement must indicate the terms under which the employee is able to resume his or her duties.